-Student's Name (Please Print)
+Student's Name (Please P rint)

 This form is good for school year This consent form must be updated anytime the student's medication order changes and renewed each year and/or anytime a student changes schools.

-The school has developed an individual health plan (IHP) acknowledging that my child has been diagnosed as suffering from Type I diabetes.
-The IHP authorizes the school nurse to administer Glucagon or insulin to my child in an emergency situation.
+my child has been diagnos an individual health plan (IHP) acknowledging that sed as suffering from Type I diabetes.
+The IHP e to administer Glucagon or insulin to my child in an

-In the absence of the nurse, trained volunteer district personnel may administer to my child in an emergency situation:
+In the absence of the nurse, child in an emergency situation trained volunteer district personnel may administer to my on:

 Glucagon

 Insulin

 I hereby authorize the school nurse to administer Glucagon and insulin to my child or, in the absence of the nurse, trained volunteer district personnel designated as care providers, to administer the medication(s) I selected above to my child in an emergency situation to the school nurse in the original container properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.

-I acknowledge that the District, its Board of Directors, its employees, or an agent of the District, including a healthcare professional who trained volunteer school personnel designated as care providers shall not be liable for any damages resulting from his/her actions or inactions in the administration of Glucagon or insulin in accordance with this consent form and the IHP.
+agent of the District, include school personnel designate damages resulting from his trict, its Board of Directors, its employees, or an ing a healthcare professional who trained volunteer ed as care providers shall not be liable for any sher actions or inactions in the administration of ordance with this consent form and the IHP.

-Parent or legal guardian signature
+Parent or legal guardian si gnature

-Date
+Date -

 Date Adopted: